cositools/cosi-data-challenges/README.md

 In summary, to get started with DC3, install cosipy, familiarize yourself with the [data-products](data-products), and then start working through the [Data Challenges](#data-challenges), as described below.

 ## System Requirements
-One of our goals in developing cosipy is to make it easily accesible to all users. **All of the Data Challenges starting with DC2 should be doable on a laptop with at least 16 GB of RAM**.
+One of our goals in developing cosipy is to make it easily accesible to all users. **All of the Data Challenges should be doable on a laptop with at least 16 GB of RAM**.
 We are still working on optimizing the code, and so please let us know if you are running into memory issues.

 ## Getting Help
 Please submit a new issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
 If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead, Chris Karwin ([christopher.m.karwin@nasa.gov](mailto:christopher.m.karwin@nasa.gov)), the cosipy implementation lead, Israel Martinez-Castellanos ([israel.martinezcastellanos@nasa.gov](israel.martinezcastellanos@nasa.gov)), and the pipeline development lead Carolyn Kierans ([carolyn.a.kierans@nasa.gov](carolyn.a.kierans@nasa.gov)).